gift-surg/GiftCloudUploader/README.md

 GIFT-Cloud incorporates code from XNAT.
 Please see the file XNAT_license.txt for copyright and licensing information relating to original XNAT code.
+GIFT-Cloud Uploader incorporates code from DicomCleaner.
+Please see the file DicomCleaner_license.txt for copyright and licensing information relating to original DicomCleaner code.

 The code modifications and new code developed at UCL are covered by the following copyright and licensing information: